Previous Press Releases

 “As Bellwether League enters our second decade of service we are fully committed to serve as the cornerstone destination organization for recognizing supply chain excellence among healthcare leaders and organizations,” Gaich added.
 “With the addition of Ed and Nate to the Board I am confident in our efforts to fulfill our vision.”

 About Bellwether League Inc.

-Bellwether League’s Board of Directors, a veteran group of industry advocates, selects deceased, retired and currently active professionals with a minimum of 25 years of exemplary service and leadership performance in supply chain operations that meet its criteria to be publicly recognized.
-Honorees demonstrate their qualifications by advancing the profession through work experience and performance and active participation in professional organizations and their communities.
+The Board selects deceased, retired and currently active professionals with a minimum of 25 years of exemplary service and leadership performance in supply chain operations that meet its criteria to be publicly recognized as Bellwether Class Honorees.
+Those honored demonstrate their qualifications by advancing the profession through work experience and performance and active participation in professional organizations and their communities.